ralphje/destructify/docs/fields.rst

 .. autoclass:: BitField

+   A subclass of :class:`FixedLengthField`, reading bits rather than bytes.
+The field writes and reads integers.

-   When using the :class:`BitField`, you must be careful to align the bits to whole bytes.
+   When using the :class:`BitField`, you must be careful to align the field to whole bytes.
 You can use multiple :class:`BitField` s consecutively without any problem, but the following would raise errors::

        class MultipleBitFields(Structure):